MV Clansman

 MV Clansman is a ferry operated by Caledonian MacBrayne, operating from Oban on the west coast of Scotland.

 History

-The present MV Clansman is the fifth vessel to carry the name in the CalMac fleet over the years.
+The present MV Clansman is the fifth vessel to carry the name in the Caledonian MacBrayne fleet over the years.
 The most recent predecessor was the 1964 built hoist loading ferry.
 Launched on 27 March 1998 at Appledore Shipbuilders in North Devon, she entered service four months later.
 As the third-largest vessel in the fleet, she brought new levels of capacity and passenger comfort to the routes.
 The main complaint passengers had was Clansman's lack of open deckspace.
 The design of the ship was such that exterior areas for passengers came at a premium.
 Calmac remedied this problem by adding an extension above the area aft of the bar during her annual overhaul in 2003.